Local heritage list

 If your property is included on the list, this does not restrict your permitted development rights, however, its inclusion will be considered as a material planning consideration.
 This means that when you apply for planning permission, the significance of the building will be taken into account as part of the decision making process, to ensure that future proposals continue to preserve what is special about the asset.
 If it is felt that what you are proposing will be damaging to the building, and the reasons for its inclusion on the Local Heritage List, it is likely that the proposals will be resisted.

 If you are already subject to an Article 4 Direction these constraints won't be affected, and the removal of permitted development rights will still apply.
 When you search the constraints map you will need to tick the box in the 'Layer List' menu for 'Article 4'.

-Nominations are open for the second issue.
+Nominations were open until 31 August for the second issue.
+If you have missed this edition you can still nominate something for consideration in a third edition of the list.
 Find out how you can nominate a building or structure.

 Anyone can nominate a structure to be included in the local heritage list.
 Firstly you will need to check that your building has not already been designated as formally listed by Historic England.
 You do this by checking our online mapping or by searching the National Heritage List.

 For inclusion in future editions of the list you can nominate a building by using either our online nomination form, or by downloading a and sending it by email to email@example.com or post to the Conservation Team, Uttlesford District Council, London Road, Saffron Walden, Essex CB11 4ER.